It has taken a long time, but I have finally found a way to explain one of the most influential forces in my life.

 There's not much you can do about it

-When you’re the creative type, it’s common to think you might want to become an actor, a musician, a writer, or something similar.
-And while that could happen, it’s also possible that you were meant to do something else entirely.
+When you’re a creative person, it’s perfectly normal to think you might want to become an actor, a musician, a writer, or something like that.
+But it's also possible to channel that creative energy and leverage it to excel at something very...ordinary.

-Of course not, Dad.
+Of course not.
 I don’t think anyone wants to starve.

-Even though they're trying to do what's best for you (at least in their minds), what they don't usually do is encourage you and help you figure out what to do with those feelings.
+Even though they're trying to do what's best for you (at least in their minds), what they don't do is encourage you and help you figure out what to do with those feelings.
 You end up thinking those creative notions inside of you—the ones woven into your DNA—are dangerous.
-You don’t trust the feelings because you think they’re going to lead you down the wrong path.
+So, you learn not to trust those feelings because you think they’re going to lead you down the wrong path.

-So, you give up on the fantasy and replace it with phony aspirations and try to emulate the people around you.
+So, you give up on the fantasy and replace it with phony aspirations and emulate the people around you.
+It appears your only choice is to be ordinary and do what everyone else does.

-Don't end up like me, spending several years of your life trying to be someone you aren’t only to end up realizing you made a mistake and wasted a lot of time.
-The irony of it all is that you'll most likely end up pursuing those creative feelings anyway.
+Don't do as I did and spend several years of your life trying to be someone you aren’t only to end up realizing you made a mistake and wasted a lot of time.
+The irony of it all is that you'll most likely end up pursuing those creative dreams anyway.

 At least you won't have any regrets this time.